"Just how far is a chef willing to go to win a cooking competition?"

 Also, indiscriminately sabotaging everyone.
 On a similar token, not considering the opponent's background can backfire on you, such as giving a cheftendernote a chef who incorporates bar tending techniques the sabotage of making a frozen cocktail to go along with the dish, or switching out a Filipina chef's fish for bait for a Fish Fry round.
 Since it's standard procedure for any cooking competition to meet your competition backstage, it's no excuse to not use their background to your advantage.

-Do NOT forget eggs, flour and a source of salt, if not necessarily salt, from the pantry.
+Do NOT forget eggs, flour, a source of salt (if not necessarily salt) and sugar (to counteract said salt) from the pantry.
 In general, forgetting ingredients in this show hurts more than forgetting ingredients in Chopped since you cannot go back to the pantry.
 Pack extra ingredients to account for the sabotages.

 Unlike Chopped or Sweet Genius, using premade ingredients is not a bad thing at all and may actually work better than expected.
 For an ice cream sandwich challenge, one sabotage was to replace all ice cream flavoring with ice cream pops.
 One chef thought it would ruin her dish, but the one who got the sabotage used it to his advantage, knowing who the judge was: Antonia Lofaso.

 It's amazing how many chefs go into the pantry and go get their stuff, not thinking that a sabotage will affect one or more of the components needed to make the dish.
+While some sabotages can't be planned for (completely wiping out a basket is a common sabotage), chefs really need to at least think of a plan while in the pantry for what happens if their main ingredient gets taken away.
 This quote sums it up (from the Steak Dinner round):

-Genre Savvy: For the one of the challenges, one sabotage was to take away one chef's cheese.
-One chef saw this coming and left the pantry with ingredients to make the cheese from scratch.
+Genre Savvy: For the Poutine challenge, one sabotage was to take away one chef's cheese.
+One chef saw this coming and left the pantry with ingredients to make the cheese from scratch: milk, salt, vinegar.
 The chef who tried to sabotage her did not see the ingredients needed to make cheese.
-Granted, she still had to use the cheese (from a frozen pizza) in her dish, but she just mixed it in with her freshly made cheese.
+Granted, she still had to use the sabotage's cheese (from a frozen pizza) in her dish, but she just mixed it in with her freshly made cheese.

 Jet Tila demonstrated this when he came out to judge a round and Alton told him what the meal he was judging was going to be.
 Jet started laughing and commented that he knew at least some of them would have gone through hell to make it.